albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 #### How does the Back-Propagation algorithm work?

+1. Inject an entry
+2. Compute the intermediate h
+3. Compute the output o
+4. Compute the error output
+5. Adjust Z on basis of the error
+6. Compute error on hidden layer
+7. Adjust W on the basis of this error

 #### What are the main advantages of Neuro-evolution?

-Large/continuos state and output spaces are easier to handle than with classical training algorithms
+Large/continuous state and output spaces are easier to handle than with classical training algorithms

 #### How can genotype encode in Neuro-evolution?

 1. **Weights**, when we have a pre defined network topology, fixed length genotype, replace the backpropagation entirely
-2. **Topology**, variable length genotype encodes teh presence and type of neurons and their connectivity, keeps the backpropagation
+2. **Topology**, variable length genotype encodes the presence and type of neurons and their connectivity, keeps the backpropagation
 3. **Topology and Weights**
 4. **Learning rules**, change how the weights are updated